Blog

 Best fit: Oracle environments in retail and omnichannel distribution where WMS and transportation need to run on a shared data model, or where Oracle's native TMS capabilities fall short of the complexity required.

-Every other platform on this list extends Oracle's freight planning layer, adds carrier access, or improves visibility while freight is in motion.
+Every other Oracle TMS system on this list extends Oracle's freight planning layer, adds carrier access, or improves visibility while freight is in motion.
 SuiteFleet does something different: it closes the last mile.

 For most Oracle OTM environments, freight planning is not the problem.
 The plan is built.
 The carriers are assigned.
 The routes are optimized.
 What breaks down is what happens after that — the dispatcher who does not have visibility, the driver who is running late with no way to flag it, the proof of delivery that arrives on paper two days after the delivery closed.